LEARN HOW TO TALK ABOUT IT WITH:

 You’re in this together, and not just in the bedroom, be honest

-The emergency pill must be taken within 120 hours (five days) after unprotected sex.
+The emergency pill must be taken within 72 hours (three days) after unprotected sex.
 The sooner it is taken, the more effective it is.
-It is most effective when taken within 24 hours after unprotected sex.
+It is most effective if it is taken within the first 12 hours after unprotected sex.

 Repeated administration within a menstrual cycle is not advisable because of the possibility of disturbance of the cycle.
 The emergency pill should not be relied on as a regular form of contraception, and it is not as effective as other forms of hormonal contraception specifically made for regular use - it is only intended as a back-up.